-Origami’s approach is to (1) focus on genetic diseases, (2) use small molecule therapeutics to fix the mutant disease-causing protein, (3) leverage the natural history of the disease to select which patients to treat, when to intervene and what clinical outcomes to measure and (4) demonstrate therapeutic benefit in the clinic.
+Origami’s approach is to (1) focus on genetic diseases, (2) use small molecule therapeutics directed at the mutated disease-causing protein, (3) leverage the natural history of the disease to select which patients to treat, when to intervene and what clinical outcomes to measure and (4) demonstrate therapeutic benefit via streamlined clinical trials.

-More than 60,000 people in the United States and Europe are currently symptomatic with HD and another ~250,000 at risk for HD.
-Each child of a person with HD has a 50% risk of having the disease.
+More than 70,000 people in the United States and Europe are currently symptomatic with HD and another ~250,000 at risk for HD.
+Each child of a person with HD has a 50% chance of inheriting the disease.

-Founded in 2015, Origami Therapeutics Inc. is a discovery stage company pursuing a radically different approach to treat neurological diseases.
-We are using small molecule kinetic conformation stabilizers (KiCoS) to “fix broken proteins” that cause disease to restore normal function rather than addressing symptoms or eliminating toxic proteins.
-Origami plans to generate a pipeline of small molecule therapeutics that prevent or delay the onset and the progression of neurodegenerative diseases to improve the quality of patients’ lives.
+Founded in 2015, Origami Therapeutics Inc. is a discovery stage company pursuing a precision medicine approach to treat neurological diseases.
+We are using cutting edge advances in cellular, structural and translational biology to develop protein degraders that prevent HD pathology and reduce mutated protein We have also identified potential conformation correctors that restore normal function.
+Origami plans to generate a pipeline of small molecule therapeutics for different neurological diseases that prevent or delay the onset and the progression of neurodegenerative diseases to improve the quality of patients’ lives.

 Beth J. Hoffman, Ph.D. is Founder, President and CEO

 In the non-profit sector, Dr. Hoffman serves on the Board of Directors for the San Diego Chapter of the Huntington’s Disease Society of America (HDSA).